 Seasoned geocachers have a saying, “We like to look for Tupperware in the woods using billion-dollar satellites.”
-Use a handheld device to navigate to a specific set of GPS coordinates then hunt for the concealed container known as a geocache, often in a camouflaged hiding place, which comes in a variety of sizes.
+Use a handheld device to navigate to a specific set of GPS coordinates.
+Then hunt for the concealed container known as a geocache.
+The geocache can often be in a camouflaged hiding place, which comes in a variety of sizes.
 And remember to Leave No Trace.

 Once you find a geocache

 You will find the following items in every Olympic Peninsula GeoTour cache:

 - Logbook: Record the name and date of the person who found the geocache

 - Rubber stamper: Stamp your passport for the geocaches you’ve found

 - Code word/phrase: A second way to indicate that you’ve found the geocache, in case the rubber stamp goes missing